-The next EST Young Scholar Prize will be presented at the EST Congress in Stellenbosch in 2019.
-The value of the prize is EUR 3, 000.
+The next EST Young Scholar Prize will be presented at the EST Congress in Oslo in 2022.
+The value of the prize is EUR 3,000.

 Who can apply

 Applicants must be members of the Society at the time of application.
 Applicants must apply in person.
 Supervisors and other EST members are requested to draw the attention of potential applicants to the prize.

 Applications must be submitted electronically to EST General Secretary Maureen Ehrensberger-Dow at: firstname.lastname@example.org starting on January 1st, 2022, until January 31, 2022.
 For applicants whose doctoral thesis is only approved in January 2022, the submission deadline is February 28, 2022.

 - the thesis or monograph to be evaluated,

 - a detailed abstract of between 1,000 and 1,500 words explaining the methodology used as well as the significance of the contribution and the innovation it offers,